-Any human research protocol involving the administration of ionizing radiation to subjects as a result of their participation in the protocol (solely) must be reviewed and approved by the Radiation Safety Committee (RSC).
+Any human research protocol involving the administration of ionizing radiation to subjects due to their participation in the protocol (solely) must be reviewed and approved by the Radiation Safety Committee (RSC).

-RSC will only review protocols that have been formally submitted to the Institutional Review Board (IRB) via the eIRB.
+RSC will only review protocols formally submitted to the Institutional Review Board (IRB) within the WRG-HS module.

 Research Requiring RSC Approval